Ray-Hoo/Doorbell/README.md

 # Doorbell
 Register your doorbell and get notified by e-mail

+The following hardware is needed:

+- Raspberry PI
+- The hardware extension to connect the doorbell to the raspberry (Kicad files available)

-Use of the software and hardware as described in this project are at your own risk.
+Use of the software and hardware as described/developed in this project are at your own risk.